 ES4SE will have two phases:

-In Phase Two, successful TA Program participants will be chosen to receive additional assistance for Project Development and Deployment Assistance (PDDA), led by Sandia National Laboratories.
+In Phase Two, select TA Program participants will be chosen to receive additional assistance for Project Development and Deployment Assistance (PDDA), led by Sandia National Laboratories.

 Energy storage is a technology with several equity-enabling characteristics.
 Energy storage systems are unique because they can be located anywhere in the electrical system: in homes and other properties, in neighborhoods, at substations, and with power plants.
 The locational flexibility, diverse applications, and uses of storage in the energy transition provide a practical starting point to imagine how technology can be thoughtfully applied to address inequities in the electrical system.